For More Information

 - Gas use.
 Biogas can be cleaned to various degrees of purity and used in boilers, in combustion engines, in electrical generators, as vehicle fuel, or injected into the natural gas pipeline.
 A combustion process is required when farms are participating in a carbon reduction program.
 When choosing among the options for gas use, you will need to take into account how the option affects a system’s financial performance, the labor requirements associated with the option, and the skills needed to maintain and repair any associated equipment.

 Although the majority of digester systems installed on farms in the United States have been on larger farms, viable options for a smaller facility could exist.
 Primary considerations include frequent manure collection at one point as a liquid, slurry or semi-solid.
 These systems can be worth the investment depending on the rates obtained for the sale of electricity back to the local utility, from carbon credits, or from potential sales of system-related byproducts (e.g., composts and fertilizers).
 Also, thermal applications for the biogas may be an excellent option in place of electricity generation.
 The Minnesota Project, which provides information on digester opportunities for mid-sized farms, is a good resource for small farms interested in anaerobic digestion.

 Many digester projects are incorporating other feedstocks to increase methane production.
 However, there are a variety of items that need to be taken into account to determine feasibility, which AgSTAR has summarized on its codigestion webpage.

 On-farm anaerobic digestion systems that digest organic wastes and manure may be subject to federal and/or state air, solid waste, and water permitting requirements.
-Visit the Permitting Practices page for an overview of the federal regulations that affect these systems as well as state-specific information.
+Visit AgSTAR’s Permitting Practices for Co-digestion Anaerobic Digester Systems page for an overview of the federal guidelines that affect these systems as well as state-specific information.